Stability of the surface diffusion flow and volume-preserving mean curvature flow in the flat torus: Introduction

-We conclude this introduction by outlining the strategy of our proof, which is based on the gradient flow structure of the evolution.
-As we said above, the novelty is the application of the Alexandrov-type inequality \cite[Theorem 1.3]{DeKu}, which allows to bound the velocity in terms of the displacement.
+We now outline the strategy of the proof, which is based on the gradient flow structure of the evolution.
+Firstly, applying the Alexandrov-type inequality \cite[Theorem 1.3]{DeKu}, {combined with the quantitative isoperimetric inequality of \cite{AFM}}, we are able to to bound the velocity in terms of the displacement.
 By iterating this procedure for the whole time of existence and using higher order estimates, we can extend the flow for all times.
 In order to do so, we need to show that the short-time existence and regularity results depend only on the bounds of the initial datum.
-This is not \textit{a priori} clear from previous existence results \cite{EMS,ES}, and so we rely on Schauder estimates on the linearized problem solved by the flows.
-This is a quasilinear perturbation of the heat equation for the mean curvature flow, and a quasilinear perturbation of the biharmonic heat equation for the surface diffusion flow.
-While Schauder-type estimates for general quasilinear parabolic PDEs of the second order are well known (see for istance \cite{Fri}), we couldn't find a precise reference for the fourth-order equation.
-Thus, we used some recent reformulation provided in \cite{HZ}, where time-weighted H\"older norms are employed.
-Although an approach by scaling (in the spirit of \cite{KocLam}) could be feasible by working in local coordinates, we preferred to rely on the estimates provided in \cite{HZ}.
+This is not \textit{a priori} clear from previous existence results \cite{EMS,ES}.
+More precisely, we rely on Schauder estimates on the linearized problem solved by the flows, which is a quasilinear perturbation of the heat equation for the mean curvature flow and a quasilinear perturbation of the biharmonic heat equation for the surface diffusion flow.
+While Schauder-type estimates for general quasilinear parabolic PDEs of the second order are well known (see for instance \cite{Fri}), we couldn't find a precise reference for the fourth-order equation.
+Although an approach by scaling (in the spirit of \cite{KocLam}) could be feasible by working in local coordinates, we preferred to rely on the estimates provided in \cite{HZ}, where time-weighted H\"older norms are employed.
 After establishing the global existence of both flows, we obtain the exponential convergence up to translations via a Gronwall-type inequality.
-Notably, the optimality of the exponent in the Alexandrov theorem \cite[Theorem 1.3]{DeKu} yields the exponential rate of convergence.
-Finally, we prove the convergence of these translations by exploiting the decay of geometric quantities along the flow, in the spirit of \cite{AFJM}.
+This is where it comes into play the optimality of the exponent in the Alexandrov theorem \cite[Theorem 1.3]{DeKu}, which yields the exponential rate of convergence.
+Finally, we prove the convergence of these translations by exploiting the decay of geometric quantities along the flow, as in \cite{AFJM}.

-We also note that we expect the same arguments to be applicable in treating the Mullins-Sekerka flow.
-However, further work will be necessary to address the regularity of the linearized problem, which in this case is a quasilinear perturbation of a fractional heat equation.
-We plan to tackle this problem in future research.